mekkim/bugzilla_analysis_in_r/README.md

 The last command will execute for several minutes as it populates the database with the dumpfile data.
 The result will be a database named "bugs" on the MySQL server, filled with the Bugzilla data

 ---
-## INSTALL AND CONFIGURE R (Statistical package) or Microsoft R Open (MRO - From Revolution Analytics)
+## INSTALL AND CONFIGURE R (Statistical package) or Microsoft R Open (MRO - From Microsoft, formerly Revolution Analytics)

 * Visit: http://cran.utstat.utoronto.ca/bin/windows/base/ or another mirror